: to acquire the feathers necessary for flight or independent activity

 Original works, not exceeding 40 pages (including title pages, table of contents, author bio or acknowledgment pages).
 Please acknowledge any previous publication of individual poems or any source material quoted.

-In English, to include translated works, bilingual or multilingual script.
+Submissions should be in English, to include translated works, bilingual or multilingual script.